steemit/smt-whitepaper/smt-manual/manual.md

 occurs, each contributor will be in *exactly one* of the following two states:

-- The contributor has executed `smt_refund_operation`, received their STEEM back, and will not participate in the ITO
+- The contributor has executed `smt_refund_operation`, received their STEEM back, and will not participate in the ICO
-- The contributor has not been issued a refund, and will participate in the ITO
+- The contributor has not been issued a refund, and will participate in the ICO

 It is possible for a delayed launch to have exceeded its `min_steem_units` value at the announced launch time, but subsequently falls below its `min_steem_units` value as a result of refunds.
-In such a case, the ITO will not occur; it will be treated as if it had never reached its `min_steem_units`.
+In such a case, the ICO will not occur; it will be treated as if it had never reached its `min_steem_units`.

 ### Full JSON examples

 #### ALPHA

 This example builds on the ALPHA example from earlier.
-This ITO has the following characteristics:
+This ICO has the following characteristics:

 - 7% of contributed STEEM goes to Founder Account A